MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

     1: acsl.debug
 {% endhighlight %}

 We're capturing the `[D]` log level and the rest of the line.
-The `scope` property is applied to the whole match and the `captures` list defines specific scopes for each capture group in the regular expression.
+The `scope` property is applied to the whole `match` and the `captures` list defines specific scopes for each capture group in the regular expression.
 This way, the `[D]` tag will have the `acsl.debug` scope and the rest of the capture will have the `acsl.line` one.

 This will yield this highlighting:

 ![Everything's unexpected but Debug]({{ site.baseurl }}/assets/images/per-post/sublime-syntax-highlighting/everything-is-unexpected-but-debug.png){: .align-center}

-Repeat this match with the rest of the tags (using `acsl.` + `info`, `warning`, ...) and we'll have the following highlighting:
+Repeat this match with the rest of the tags (using `acsl.` + `info`, `warning`, ...) and we'll have the following file:

 ![Nothing is unexpected]({{ site.baseurl }}/assets/images/per-post/sublime-syntax-highlighting/nothing-is-unexpected-everything-is-unstyled.png){: .align-center}

+Nice!
+Now everything in the file is expected, but there's no styling yet!

 ### Styling log levels

-So, now that we've captured some stuff in our file we have to add some highlighting.
 Let's start with the `acsl.debug` scope.
-In the `.tmTheme` file, where we left a comment, paste this code:
+In the `.tmTheme` file, where we left the comment, paste this code:

 {% highlight xml %}
 <dict>